Hypokalemic periodic paralysis

 Contact your provider if you or your child has muscle weakness that comes and goes, especially if you have family members who have periodic paralysis.

 Go to the emergency room or call the local emergency number (such as 911) if you or your child faints, has trouble breathing, speaking, or swallowing.

 HypoPP cannot be prevented.
 Because it can be inherited, genetic counseling may be advised for couples at risk of the disorder.

 Treatment prevents attacks of weakness.
 Before an attack, there may be leg stiffness or heaviness in the legs.
 Doing mild exercise when these symptoms start may help prevent a full-blown attack.

-Tilton AH.
+Weimer M, Reese JJ, Tilton AH.
 Acute neuromuscular diseases and disorders.
-In: Fuhrman BP, Zimmerman JJ, eds.
-Pediatric Critical Care.
-5th ed.
-Philadelphia, PA: Elsevier; 2017:chap 71.BACK TO TOP
+In: Zimmerman JJ, Clark RSB, Fuhrman BP, et al. Fuhrman and Zimmerman's Pediatric Critical Care.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 68.BACK TO TOP

 Reviewed By: Walead Latif, MD, Nephrologist and Clinical Associate Professor, Rutgers Medical School, Newark, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.